murayr/My_Simple_XFCE_Setup/README.md

 # My Simple XFCE Setup
 Oh, you didn't hear?
-I made my first linux rice, and it's kinda basic, but I love the opportunity this gives us to learn more about the most amazing thing about the Linux kernel.
-Customizability!
+I made my first linux rice, and it's kinda basic, but I love the opportunity this gives me to learn more about the most amazing thing about the Linux kernel, customizability!
 # Preview

 ![myende](https://user-images.githubusercontent.com/91915054/144332207-1b929199-8f00-432e-b470-fcb5674139ed.png)